shemajolivetgislain/Cinemania_Web/README.md

 Deploy your app to any deployment platform of your choice. (check resources below) Feel free to add any other features you deem necessary within the time given.

-PS: I need to see commits from all members of the project team.

-Django Deployment on Heroku
-Django Deployment on Azure